 - We reveal how Sonocent approached inclusive design principles to align teams around a common goal.

-Assistive Technology, Including Accessibility in Curriculum, Information Technology, Uncategorized
+Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Paul has over 18 years’ experience designing software applications for a wide range of clients including the BBC, NHS, City and Guilds, British Council, AAT, AQA, LearnDirect and the Driving Standards Agency.
 Paul has a track record of establishing user-centred techniques and processes within software organizations, including wireframes, interactive prototypes, user testing, and contextual inquiries.